 Despite the solemnity, there were sparks of light.
 In 1867, high quality diamonds were discovered in South Africa creating a popular demand for this previously impossibly rare gem.

-Easily the most recognisable styles during this era was the ‘gypsy’ diamond solitaire, where the diamonds was imbedded into a band with small claws holding the stone in place.
+Easily the most recognisable style during this era was the ‘gypsy’ diamond solitaire, where the diamonds was embedded into a band with small claws holding the stone in place.

 Late Victorian (1866 – 1901)